FCGI/ContentAnalysis/README.md

 This project is intended to function as an RMarkdown file that will render the paper manuscript for publication.
 To faciliate editing and the use of continuous integration tools we use a `Makefile` as well as a bash script that will render the RMarkdown file to an HTML document, suitable for viewing in web applications.
 The ultimate `publication` branch of this repository will be used for rendering to PDF/DOCX format for submission to publisher.

+You can find an html rendering of the data analysis at [https://fcgi.github.io/ContentAnalysis/paleomultivar.html]().

 ### Render RMarkdown to `html`

 To render the RMarkdown document use the Makefile included with this respository: